Glencoe - Route

 Warning - Glencoe is serious mountain country and is not for the inexperienced.
 This section of the Way is one of the most challenging due to the amount to hill to climb and traverse.
 There is steep ground to be crossed, rock steps to be avoided and forest to be gone through.
 Navigation by map and compass is essential.

-Start by visiting the site of the murder of the Red Fox (032596) and then on to the site of the hanging of James of the Glens (053597).
+Start by visiting the site of the murder of the Red Fox (NN032596) and then on to the site of the hanging of James of the Glens (NN053597).

-Follow the old railway into Duror and continue on to the "House of Fear", Acharn (998550), which unfortunately is just a ruin now.
-From there you can follow the "Last Clansman Trail" up Glen Duror to the birthplace of James of the Glens (021539).
+Follow the old railway into Duror and continue on to the "House of Fear", Acharn (NM998550), which unfortunately is just a ruin now.
+From there you can follow the "Last Clansman Trail" up Glen Duror to the birthplace of James of the Glens (NN021539).
 This now a bothy run by the Mountain Bothy Association and is a good place to spend the night.

 This may happen, so beware!
 Looking south-west from the cairn:

-Follow the Caol Creran river until you reach the bealach at 111506.
+Follow the Caol Creran river until you reach the bealach at NN111506.
 From here you can see Loch Etive, Creise and the back of Buachaille Etive Mhor.
-Continue uphill to 118513 where you will be able to see Beinn Maol Chaluim and Bidian nam Bian beyond it.
+Continue uphill to NN118513 where you will be able to see Beinn Maol Chaluim and Bidian nam Bian (the highest mountain in Argyll) beyond it.
 The next section is tricky as you have to make your way across to the cliffs above Bealach Fhionnghaill and then down the rock steps on the other side into Fionn Gleann.
 Do not take too high a line as it is very steep ground - drop down and then follow a line of small boulders uphill - in the middle of the photograph on the right, above.
-You are aiming for 128524
+You are aiming for NN128524

 Keep to the eastern edge of the rock steps as you descend into Fionn Gleann as there are several grassy sections to assist you.

-There is a faint path, about 100-200m uphill on the west side of the river, which you follow and then descend to 121553 where you will find a gate.
-Go through this and then head towards the back of a house at 115553 where you pick up a path to the bridge at 115554.
-The road then takes you to the A82 and as you go along it look out for the other "Kidnapped Rock" in the field to the right.
+There is a faint path, about 100-200m uphill on the west side of the river, which you follow and then descend to NN121553 where you will find a gate.
+Go through this and then head down towards the river where you will find a bridge across it.
+Head north to the A82 and as you go along it look out for the other "Kidnapped Rock" to the right.
 Notice that it is easy to see if anyone is on top of it!